imsweb/naaccr-xml/README.md

 This project is an attempt from the NAACCR XML Task Force to map the NAACCR flat-file format to an XML one.

-### New to GitHub?

-Since the project is public, you can view any files it contains using your browser.

-The [/src/main/resources](https://github.com/depryf/naaccr-xml/tree/master/src/main/resources) folder contains the latest version of the dictionary used by the library.
+More information about the Task Force and the documents it created can be found on this website: [http://naaccrxml.org/](http://naaccrxml.org/).

 Using the library
 -----------------

 There are three ways to use this library:

-1. Using streams
+1. Using the stream classes
-2. Using utility methods
+2. Using the NAACCR XML Utility class (NaaccrXmlUtils)
-3. Using the Graphical User Interface
+3. Using the Graphical User Interface (Standlone)

-### Using streams
+### Using the stream classes
 This is the recommended way to use the library; 4 streams are provided:
 * [PatientXmlReader](https://github.com/depryf/naaccr-xml/blob/master/src/main/java/org/naaccr/xml/PatientXmlReader.java)
 * [PatientXmlWriter](https://github.com/depryf/naaccr-xml/blob/master/src/main/java/org/naaccr/xml/PatientXmlWriter.java)